jtauber/dcpu16py/README.md

 A dissassembler and (two) assemblers are also included as well as the emulator.
 The emulator includes a debugger.

-* `./asm.py example.asm example.obj` will assemble Notch's example to object code
+* `./asm.py example.dasm16 example.obj` will assemble Notch's example to object code
 * `./disasm.py example.obj` will disassemble the given object code
 * `./dcpu16.py example.obj` will execute it (but won't show anything without extra options)